CartoDB/Windshaft-cartodb/docs/Map-API.md

 ### CORS support

-All the endpoints which might be accessed using a web browser add CORS headers and allow OPTIONS method.
+All the endpoints, which might be accessed using a web browser, add CORS headers and allow OPTIONS method.

 ## Anonymous Maps